Autumn cold front moves through this week!

 Today’s Forecast:

 This is the news we’ve been waiting for.
 A real fall cold front moves into SE Texas Thursday.
-We will have the chance for heavy downpours and thunderstorms.
+We will have the chance for heavy downpours and thunderstorms on both Wednesday and Thursday as the front moves through.
 Highs will go from the mid-90s to the 80s and mornings will go from the 70s to 60s.
 You are going to love this!

 Tracking the Tropics: